electricui/electricui-embedded/README.md

 Payload is the variable contents.
 Ints, Floats, strings, structures of data, whatever the developer feels like...

-We assume the length of this is known as part of the length sent earlier, and we terminate based on length.
+We assume the length of this is known as part of the length sent earlier, and the C implementation would likely terminate based on length as allocating more memory as message data is ingested is nasty.

 ## Checksum

-The checksum is (for now) the XOR'ed contents of the entire message (not including preamble).
+The checksum is (for now) the XOR'ed contents of the entire message (from SOH to ETX).
 At this point, a single byte is likely sufficient for error detection, but each end should be designed in a manner which can be later increased to support n-byte checksum information.

 # Handling Types